 - Best for: island hopping, eating out, rainforest treks, zip lines

-Although technically US territory, Puerto Rico maintains its Latin charm, and you'll hear a mix of Spanish and English spoken on the island.
-Here you'll find some of the best Latin music - Ricky Martin was born here - a night out in one of the salsa bars in old San Juan should be high on your list as well as one of the island's zip line tours across Puerto Rica's rainforest.
+Although technically US territory, Puerto Rico maintains its Latin charm and you'll hear a mix of Spanish and English spoken on the island.
+You'll also find some of the best Latin music and a night out in one of the salsa bars in old San Juan should be high on your list.
+As should one of the island's zip line tours across Puerto Rico's rainforest.